jjackson-eco/mammal_weather_lifehistory/README.md

 4. Detrending annual abundance data to focus on annual changes excluding underlying trends.
 5. ...

-Here, we will walk through the exploration of the raw data used in the study, which is performed in `chelsa_exploration.R` and `mam_exploration.R`
+Here, we will walk through the exploration of the raw data used in the study, which is performed in `chelsa_exploration.R` and `mam_exploration.R`.
+The rest of the sections can be found in separate directories.

 ---